-Antiviral Innate Immunity Group
+Antiviral Innate Immunity and Viral Genomics Group

 Viruses infect all living organisms.
 Our laboratory studies both viruses of animals and humans to unravel the role of novel host and viral proteins in the control of viral infection, with a goal towards development of novel strategies to combat viral infection in both humans and animals.
-Our group uses advanced imaging, molecular, and genomic techniques to perform research across 2 main themes: (1) Host Induction of an efficient antiviral response and (2) Control of viral pathogens.
+Our group uses advanced imaging, molecular, and genomic techniques to perform research across 4 main themes.